• Facebook

 Pick the Best Day Trip for You

-As I said there are numerous day trip opportunities to pick from.
-I did 4 different day trips so you can just pick the one that seems most suited to your interests.
+There are numerous day trip opportunities from Porto to pick from.
+I did 4 different day trips so you can just pick the one that seems most suited to your interests for your last day of the 3 day Porto itinerary.

 Day trips from Porto